CSCI-4452-Spring24/team-4/README.md

 2. Run "npm install -g ganache-cli"
 3. Run "npm install -g truffle"
 4. Navigate to /blockchain_frontend subfolder in the root directory and run "npm install"
+5. Verify that there are node_modules folders in root directory and /blockchain_frontend.
+If not repeat step 1 and 4.

 ## To Run Project Locally